David Ashton bespoke jewellery making

 15

-David sorts fine brilliant cut diamonds into 0.01mm increments, in lines.
-The small diamonds in the setting have been placed & set, the middle line in the band are in the process of being set.
+David sorts fine brilliant-cut diamonds into precise 0.01mm increments, carefully arranging them in lines to ensure perfect consistency.
+The smaller diamonds in the setting have already been expertly placed and set, while the central line of diamonds in the band is now in the process of being set—each one positioned with absolute precision.

 16

-Small grains of metal hold the diamonds in place.
-Once all the stones are set, David will spend many hours working with numerous grades of specialist compounds to achieve a perfect mirror polished finish on the Platinum.
+Tiny grains of metal are carefully raised and shaped to securely hold each diamond in place.
+Once all the stones are set, David dedicates many hours to polishing—working through a series of specialist compounds in multiple grades to achieve a flawless, mirror-like finish on the platinum.